jjgibson/PyTadoLog/README.rst

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+[Black](https://black.readthedocs.io/) is used to format all Python files.

+A GitHub action is set-up to automatically build and publish tagged releases to the [PyPI](https://pypi.org/project/pytadolog/) repository.
+All pushes to the master branch are built and published to the [TestPyPI](https://test.pypi.org/project/pytadolog/) repository.

 License
 -------